Alexandrshy/articles/algorithms/binary-search-tree-part-2/README.md

 # Data structures.
-Binary Search Tree in JavaScript (Part-2: practicing)
+Binary Search Tree in JavaScript (Part-2: Practicing)

 In the previous post [Binary Search Tree in JavaScript](https://dev.to/alexandrshy/data-structures-binary-search-tree-in-javascript-3om9) we wrote our own implementation in JavaScript with a basic interface.
 Now we'll try to expand it.